-The "y" prefix indicates those cases in which classification is performed during or after initial multimodality therapy (ie, neoadjuvant chemotherapy, radiation therapy, or both chemotherapy and radiation therapy).
+The "y" prefix indicates those cases in which classification is performed during or after initial multimodality therapy (i.e., neoadjuvant chemotherapy, radiation therapy, or both chemotherapy and radiation therapy).

 The cTNM or pTNM category is identified by a "y" prefix.
 The ycTNM or ypTNM categorizes the extent of tumor actually present at the time of that examination.
-The "y" categorization is not an estimate of tumor before multimodality therapy (ie, before initiation of neoadjuvant therapy).
+The "y" categorization is not an estimate of tumor before multimodality therapy (i.e., before initiation of neoadjuvant therapy).
+A formal tumor regression grading system has not been specifically developed for this tumor type.
+If there has been neoadjuvant treatment, at least a semi-quantitative assessment of residual viable tumor should be included in the report (see also Note G).